bohanzhu/test_doc/README.md

-# Project Title
+# Sheeko Project

-One Paragraph of project description goes here
+Generate descriptive metadata for digitized historical images.
+The project is funded through the LYRASIS Catalyst grant.

 ## Getting Started